top of page

 For surfers, the waves around Tamraght and Aourir tend to be more gentle and well-suited for beginners and intermediate-level wave riders.
 Cro-Cro is one of the more popular breaks amongst surf camps in the area and can get busy by mid-morning.
 Those seeking a bit more of a challenge can venture over to the smooth, consistent right-hand point break of Banana Point, where longer walls allow for drawn-out turns and manoeuvres.

-A hidden guesthouse decorated with local textiles and breezy hammocks.
+A hidden guesthouse in Tamraght decorated with local textiles and breezy hammocks.
 Delicious family-style meals are served at dinnertime.

-An eco-conscious hostel with comfortable dorms and an ethos around sustainability.
+An eco-conscious hostel in Tamraght with comfortable dorms and an ethos around sustainability.

-A budget hostel with sun-drenched patios and communal spaces designed for surfers of all abilities.
+A budget hostel in Tamraght with sun-drenched patios and communal spaces designed for surfers of all abilities.

 Surfers ride waves in Imsouane - one of the best places to surf in Morocco